Naval artillery: Artillery and shot

 In the reign of Queen Elizabeth advances in manufacturing technology allowed the English Navy Royal to start using matched cannon firing standard ammunition, allowing firing of coordinated broadsides (although that was more of a matter of improved training and discipline than of matched guns).

 Different types of shot were employed for various situations.
-Standard fare was the round shot—spherical cast-iron shot used for smashing through the enemy's hull, holing his waterline, smashing gun carriages and breaking masts and yards, with a secondary effect of sending large wooden splinters flying about to maim and kill the enemy crew.
+Standard fare was the round shot, which is spherical cast-iron shot used for smashing through the enemy's hull, holing his waterline, smashing gun carriages and breaking masts and yards, with a secondary effect of sending large wooden splinters flying about to maim and kill the enemy crew.
 At very close range, two round shots could be loaded in one gun and fired together.
-"Double-shotting", as it was called, lowered the effective range and accuracy of the gun, but could be devastating within pistol shot range.
+Double-shotting, as it was called, lowered the effective range and accuracy of the gun, but could be devastating within pistol shot range.